 Tim received his J.D., cum laude, from Harvard Law School, where he was an editor of the Harvard Journal of Law and Technology.
 He received an A.B., summa cum laude, from Princeton University where he was elected to Phi Beta Kappa, selected as a national finalist for the Rhodes Scholarship, and was a four year member of the 1993 national championship varsity squash team.

 Tim has been recognized by a number of industry groups and publications as a national leader for his corporate and transactional work including, since its inception in 2012, by LMG Life Sciences as a “Life Sciences Star.”
-He has also been nominated in 2020 for “VC Lawyer of the Year” by LMG Life Sciences.
+He has also been nominated in 2020 and 2021 for “VC Lawyer of the Year” by LMG Life Sciences.